The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: Conclusion

 \section{Conclusion}

 In this paper, we presented the first large-scale empirical study of \stress{Timeboost}, Arbitrum's auction-based transaction ordering mechanism.
-Analyzing \num{11613936} timeboosted transactions and \num{151423} auctions over the period of April 17 (its release) to July 31, 2025, our results reveal four main insights: two entities, Selini Capital and Wintermute, won more than 90\% of auctions and account for the majority of timeboosted transactions.
-Second, while express lane access ensures earlier inclusion, more than one in five of these transactions reverted, and profitable arbitrages often occur at the \stress{end} of blocks, reducing the value of priority access.
+Analyzing \num{48525587} timeboosted transactions and \num{494608} auctions over the period of April 17, 2025 (its release) to April 13, 2026, our results reveal several insights.
+First, three entities, Selini Capital, Wintermute, and Kairos, won more than 99.74\% of auctions and account for the majority of timeboosted transactions.
+Second, while express lane access ensures earlier inclusion, one in three of these transactions reverted, and profitable arbitrages often occur at the \stress{end} of blocks, reducing the value of priority access.
 Third, secondary markets for resale of express lane rights have proven unsustainable i.e., JetBuilder exited and Kairos sharply declined, undermining a core intended use case.
 Finally, auction revenues to the Arbitrum DAO have steadily decreased as competition fell, reflecting the erosion of auction intensity under centralization.

-In summary, these findings indicate that Timeboost primarily benefits latency-sensitive CEX-DEX arbitrageurs while failing to mitigate MEV, reduce spam, or broaden participation.
+In summary, these findings indicate that Timeboost primarily benefits latency-sensitive CEX-DEX arbitrageurs while failing to reduce spam, or broaden participation.
 Instead, it reinforces centralization and narrows use cases, highlighting the gap between the theoretical promise of auction-based ordering and its outcomes in practice.
 Addressing these limitations will likely require designs that combine economic mechanisms with stronger fairness guarantee and explicit safeguards against concentration among dominant actors.